Joffreybvn/CompressedBlocksPluginDocs/docs/permissions.rst

 Permissions
 ===========

 .. warning:: This plugin handle compatibility nodes, in order to be compatible with as many permission's plugin as possible.
 That's why some nodes are duplicated, like **compressedblocks.\*** and **compressedblocks.all**.
 Theses permissions have the same effect, and you don't need to add both.
-Simply write the one designed for you permission plugin.
+Simply write the one designed for your plugin.

 General
 -------